commercetools/merchant-center-application-kit/packages/application-shell/src/test-utils/README.md

 This section describes the methods exported by `@commercetools-frontend/application-shell/test-utils`.

-`test-utils` is builds on top of `react-testing-library`, so all [`react-testing-library`](https://github.com/kentcdodds/react-testing-library) exports are available.
-The following section describes the additional exports added on top of `react-testing-library`.
+`test-utils` is builds on top of `@testing-library/react`, so all [`@testing-library/react`](https://github.com/kentcdodds/react-testing-library) exports are available.
+The following section describes the additional exports added on top of `@testing-library/react`.

 #### `renderApp(ui: ReactElement, options: Object)`